Multi-Task Learning in Natural Language Processing: An Overview

 where $\sigma(\cdot)$ denotes the sigmoid function and $\mathrm{tanh}(\cdot)$ denotes the hyperbolic tangent function.
 When considering all pairwise directions, the output for each task is given by the sum of each row in

-Task routing is another way to achieve feature fusion, where the paths that samples go through in the model differ by their task.
-Given \(M\) tasks, the routing network \cite{zbh18} splits RNN cells into several shared blocks with \(M\) task-specific blocks (one for each task) and then modulates the input to as well as output from each RNN block by a learned weight.
-MCapsNet \cite{xzcwj18b}, which brings CapsNet \cite{sfh17} to NLP tasks, replaces dynamic routing in CapsNet with task routing to build different feature spaces for each task.
+Task routing is another method for dynamic feature fusion, where the paths that samples go through in the model differ by their tasks.
+Given \(M\) tasks, the routing network in \cite{zbh18} splits RNN cells into several shared blocks with \(M\) task-specific blocks (one for each task) and then modulates the input to as well as output from each RNN block by a learned weight.
+MCapsNet \cite{xzcwj18b}, which adapts CapsNet \cite{sfh17} to NLP tasks, replaces dynamic routing in CapsNet with task routing to build different feature spaces for each task.
 In MCapsNet, similar to dynamic routing, task routing computes task coupling coefficients \(c_{ij}^{(k)}\) for capsule \(i\) in the current layer and capsule \(j\) in the next layer for task \(k\).
 Due to the fine-grained dynamic control of information flow between tasks, LK-MTL and MCapsNet outperform other feature fusion methods and obtain state-of-the-art performance.